 - Pick one to three dairy free cheese brands.
-For my cheese board I went with Miyokos Kitchen brand Sun Dried Tomato & Garlic cheese wheel —the sun dried tomatoes is why the cheese is reddish by the way (I’ve included the photo of Miyokos below.)
-Ideally you would serve at least two cheese options.
-Be sure to check out the different cheese options available by my other two favorite dairy free cheese brands, Kite Hill and Dr. Cow too!
+For my cheese board I went with a Miyokos Kitchen brand cheese wheel — Ideally you would serve at least two cheese options.
+Be sure to check out the different cheese options available by Tree Line, and Dr. Cow too!

 - Add some spiced nuts.
 I made my Savory and Sweet Spiced Nuts Recipe to bring to Dawn’s house, but my old standby Candied Pecans (made without refined sugar!) would also be good.
 Of course if you don’t want to go to the trouble of making spiced nuts you could always just quickly roast some nuts (a lot of recipes for roasted nuts call for butter, but I would just use extra virgin coconut oil instead.)

 - Add some grapes.
 You have to have grapes on a cheese board!